kookmin-sw/2019-cap-14/README.md

 * e-mail : abzi110@kookmin.ac.kr
 * role : 팀원, AWS 개발, 웹 크롤링을 이용한 빅 데이터 수집 및 분석 시스템 개발
 ```

+## 4. Abstract

+The project is meaningful in providing foreigners with a new Korean tourism and cultural platform.
+If a foreigner wants to search information to come to Korea for a tour, there is a barrier to language, which is why he or she has to get help from a few local bloggers or travel agencies.
+That's why foreign tourists show significant differences in the quality and quantity of information with Korean locals.
+We want to mitigate the asymmetry of information caused by the circulation of current tourist information among local people.
+We would like to present two solutions in total.
+First, it gets Bigdata on travel information spread on social networking sites in Korea, sets certain criteria and analyzes information, and provides travelers with keywords to see current trends in Korea.
+Visitors can visually provide the most popular keywords, such as local restaurants and entertainment, to designate tourism themes and categories that suit them.
+Second, Co-meet helps travelers match locals and create new tours of their own.
+Local people who have undergone a simple certification phase have their own themes, travel tips, and must have foreign language skills.
+Travelers can make global friends while planning trips via e-mail after choosing local.